The Insiders' Guide: Get the Most out of Global Entrepreneurship Week - Kansas City

 #GEWKC Wrap-up Celebration on Friday, 6 – 7:30 p.m.

 Going to one of these events?
 Make sure everyone knows you’re hyped by RSVPing “yes” and sharing on Facebook.

 Not sure which events to attend next?
-Ask the KCSourceLink folks at the registration desk or anyone in a red volunteer shirt for suggestions.
+Ask the KCSourceLink folks at the registration desk or anyone in a purple volunteer shirt for suggestions.
 Better yet, ask a fellow attendee.

 If you’re in an event and realize it’s over your head or not what you expected, it’s totally cool to walk out and find a different session.
-GEW is all about you.
 Attend as many or as few events as you want.
 Sessions run from morning to evening so everyone can participate.